dmd-program/dmd-100/topics/semiotics.md

 The **signified** is the conceptual idea.
 If you were to write the word _spoon_, that word would be a symbol that signifies something about the referenced object that is a spoon.

+## Semantics

+Conceptual semantics focuses on understanding how meaning is formed cognitively.
+If we look at the meaning triangle, we can see that there is a sign—an icon, symbol, or index—which in the example in the diagram is written as the symbol "spoon."
+The concept of a spoon is the thought or mental act associated with referring to the spoon object.
+The object, also known as a referent, does not have to be a physical thing, just something that is being referred to.

 ![](/assets/semiotic-triangle-1200w@2x.png)

 ## Citations